Yamaha B2 upright piano - A Strange Choice?

-• The small size (113cm tall) is a negative as well as a positive.
-Small pianos have short strings and short keys which can limit the quality of a piano.
+- The small size (113cm tall) means that the piano has very short strings and short keys which can limit the quality of a piano.
 We recommend buying a piano at least 120cm tall such as the Yamaha U1 (121cm).

-• You might want to upgrade quite soon
+- You might want to upgrade quite soon after buying it

 When was it made?